 IdaGem is an interactive educational website used in K-12 schools across Idaho to make learning about the state's history engaging and fun.
 The project was developed by two teams: a Unity team and a Web Development team.

 I joined the Web Development team as a front-end developer after the original web developer left GIMM Works.
+However, I also handled some work on the Unity side of things.
 My primary responsibilities included:

 Working on this project gave me hands-on experience in maintaining and improving an existing codebase, reinforcing the importance of clean, well-structured code.
 It also highlighted the critical role of CI/CD (Continuous Integration/Continuous Deployment) practices in software development—demonstrating firsthand the challenges that arise when they are not properly implemented.